abreits/amqp-ts/README.md

 -------------------

 No need to nest functionality, just create a connection, declare your exchanges, queues and bindings and send and receive messages.
-The library takes care of dependencies in the background.
+The library takes care of any direct dependencies.

-If you define an exchange and a queue and bind the queue to the exchange and want to make sure that the queue is connected to the exchange when you send a message to the exchange you can call the `connection.completeConfiguration()` method and act on the promise it returns.
+If you define an exchange and a queue and bind the queue to the exchange and want to make sure that the queue is connected to the exchange before you send a message to the exchange you can call the `connection.completeConfiguration()` method and act on the promise it returns.

 ### Typescript Example